Feliciano Leviste

-Feliciano Panganiban Leviste (June 9, 1897–March 29, 1976), popularly known as "Sanoy", was governor of Batangas province in the Philippines from 1948 to 1971.
+Feliciano Panganiban Leviste (June 9, 1897 – March 29, 1976), popularly known as "Sanoy", was governor of Batangas province in the Philippines from 1948 to 1971.
 Respected for his populist platform, Leviste governed Batangas during an unprecedented twenty four years, winning six elections in the process.
 He was a member of the Nacionalista party.

 Footnote 5 on page 135 in Richard Neely's How Courts Govern America recounts the author's brief experience living in the Governor's palace.
 He specifically recalls Leviste's policy of allowing underprivileged Batangueños to simply walk into the palace and have a free meal, typifying Leviste's populist platform.

-Family life
+Personal life

 He was married to Aurelia Malvar Leviste, daughter of Philippine revolutionary general Miguel Malvar.
 He was the father of Expedito Leviste, a representative from Batangas, and Rodolfo Leviste.